Alicepinch/roots-cafe/README.md

 From being both a new customer and existing customer for many Cafe's myself and also asking friends and family and doing some online research I came up with these user stories.

 #### New customer:
-- As a new customer I would want to learn a little about the cafe.
+- As a new customer I would want to learn about Roots.
 - As a new customer I would like to know the opening times of the cafe.
 - As a new customer I would like to know where the cafe is located and how to get there.
 - As a new customer I would like to be able to get in contact with the cafe if I had any questions.